 Contraceptive effectiveness explained

-- Perfect use – when the method is always used correctly – for example taken at the right time every day, or inserted properly.
+‘Perfect use’ is when the method is always used completely correctly and consistently, for example taken at the right time every day.

 This table contains estimates based on available data.
 These may differ between studies or change slightly as studies are repeated or updated.